 Vitamin D and respiratory infections: the post-VITAL 2024-2025 update

-The proposition that vitamin D protects against acute respiratory infections has been studied for over a decade, and the evidence has not stayed still.
-A widely cited 2017 individual-patient-data meta-analysis suggested a modest protective effect, particularly with daily dosing in deficient adults.
-Subsequent large trials, including VITAL and ViDA, found no signal in iron-replete populations.
-The 2024-2025 update tries to reconcile those findings rather than litigate them.
+The proposition that vitamin D protects against acute respiratory infections has been studied for more than a decade, and the evidence has not stayed still.
+A widely cited 2017 individual-participant-data meta-analysis suggested a modest protective effect, strongest with daily dosing in deficient people.
+Subsequent large, well-conducted trials — including VITAL and ViDA — found no signal in largely vitamin-D-replete populations.
+The reasonable way to read the current evidence is not as a contradiction but as a story about who benefits: correcting a deficiency helps a little, while topping up the already-sufficient does not.

 Where the headline numbers actually came from